anantnaw/Reinforcement_Learning/Navigation/report.md

-# Solving Banana Collectors Environment with Deep Q-Network
+# Training agent for  Banana Collectors Environment with Deep RL

 ## Overview